 Candidates in the Adolescence/Students with Disabilities program must maintain a minimum overall GPA of 3.0.
 If at any time the candidate's GPA falls below 3.0, the candidate will be notified of his/her being subject to academic review.
 Academic review will result in assignment of probationary status or dismissal.
 A candidate on probation is expected to take immediate steps to raise their GPA.
 This can be done by (1) earning enough grades of B+ or A, or (2) retaking the course(s) in which low grades were earned and achieving a B or better.
 NOTE: while a grade of B in any subsequent course may raise a GPA that is below 3.0, it may not by itself be sufficient to raise the GPA to 3.0 or above.
 A candidate is allowed up to 12 credit hours of work to raise his or her GPA above 3.0 after being placed on probation.
 If after attempting 12 credit hours the GPA has not been raised to 3.0, the candidate will be dismissed from the program.
-In addition, if a candidate earns any grades below B- in the Master of Arts in Teaching program, they will be subject to review by the teacher education faculty and placed on academic probationary status.
+In addition, if a candidate earns any grades below B- in the Master of Arts in Teaching program, they will be subject to review by the teacher education faculty and placed on academic probation or dismissed from the program.
+One grade of C+ will be accepted by the program, on probationary status.
 If the candidate earns a second grade below B-, they will be permitted to re-take the course one time.
 Candidates who do not re-take the designated course or who do not achieve a grade of B- or better in the course are subject to dismissal from the program.
 Candidates who earn a third grade below B- will be dismissed from the program.